materials-data-facility/MID3AS-AM-Challenge/index.md

 ## Getting Started

-* Register for a Globus account here (free) using institutional credentials Google ID or ORCID.
-[Register here](https://globus.org/signup)
+* First, [register here] (https://globus.org/signup) for a Globus account (free) using institutional credentials Google ID or ORCID.

+* After creating a Globus account, join this [group] (https://www.globus.org/app/groups/fe6bbb86-74fe-11e8-b558-0a7d99bc78fe/about) to gain access to the Air Force Research Laboratory (AFRL) Additive Manufacturing (AM) Modeling Challenge Series data packages.
+Joining the group does not obligate you to participate in the challenge, but is required to obtain the data packages.

-* Sign up to receive updates about the Air Force Research Laboratory (AFRL) Additive Manufacturing (AM) Modeling Challenge Series – including information on dataset availability [Sign Up](https://docs.google.com/forms/d/e/1FAIpQLScibM5JVow6aEfebX5xGLK5zwKRP0O07RdD8jF2Emz6MIcbIQ/viewform?usp=sf_link)
+* Finally, [sign up here](https://docs.google.com/forms/d/e/1FAIpQLScibM5JVow6aEfebX5xGLK5zwKRP0O07RdD8jF2Emz6MIcbIQ/viewform?usp=sf_link) to receive updates about the AFRL AM Modeling Challenge Series – including information on dataset availability.
+Email contacts will only be used to send pertinent updates for the challenges.

 ## Challenge Data